 Families may register each of their children for the same timeslot to make things as efficient for your family as possible.
 Please note, that you will need to register each child separately in the portal and you will receive a confirmation via email for each appointment that you make.

 What can I expect when I arrive for my appointment?

-There will be parking lot attendants who will help direct traffic to available parking in the lot.
-After you park and if it is no more than 15 minutes prior to your appointment time, you will proceed to the main entrance of the gymnasium.
-Please remember to be mindful of social distancing inside of the facility.
+Please park near Door 3 off of E Berkshire Ave.
+After you park, please proceed to Door 3 and be mindful of social distancing inside of the facility.
 After you check-in for your appointment, you and your child will be directed to the Clinic area.
 Once your child receives their vaccination, you will be directed to wait for 15 minutes in a designated waiting area.
 Here, you will receive water and your child’s CDC vaccination card.
 After you have concluded your wait time, you will proceed out of the building.
 There will be signs helping to guide you along the way.

 How can I help my child prepare for the appointment?

 A social story has been developed to help kids prepare for their appointment.
 Please click here to view and print the social story for your child(ren).